MyStudentAcct/digitalpreservation-dmp/README.md

 Due the fact that I haven't a Corporate- or Enterprise-Account on https://de.statista.com/, I'm not able to share the datasource 'Entwicklung der täglich neu gemeldeten Fallzahl des Coronavirus (COVID-19) in Österreich seit 25.
 Februar 2020'.
 But in order to get this datasoure, please follow these instructions:

 1. Go to https://de.statista.com/ an create a free basic account.
-2. Use the URL https://de.statista.com/statistik/daten/studie/1150777/umfrage/entwicklung-der-taeglichen-fallzahl-des-coronavirus-in-oesterreich/ to find the regarding dataset (status as of 14th April 2021; it's irrelevant if there is a newer version with a longer time series available, because if you run the code, it will be cut, in order to replicate the results in the documentation).
+2. Use the URL https://de.statista.com/statistik/daten/studie/1150777/umfrage/entwicklung-der-taeglichen-fallzahl-des-coronavirus-in-oesterreich/ or the statistic-D 1150777 to find the regarding dataset (status as of 14th April 2021; it's irrelevant if there is a newer version with a longer time series available, because if you run the code, it will be cut, in order to replicate the results in the documentation).
 3. Download the dataset as an excel file into the folder *raw_data* and rename it to 'statistic_id1150777.xlsx'

 ## Running the code